 - Stand on the chair and grip handholds to stabilize your upper body.

-- Press your back against the pad and contract the abs to raise the legs and lift knees towards your chest.
+- Press your back against the pad and keep the shoulders relaxed.

-- Don't arch the back or swing the legs up.
+- Try not to arch the back or swing the legs up.

 - Slowly lower back down and repeat for 1-3 sets of 12-16 reps.